-Greenwashing happens in many industries, not just across the beauty industry.
+Greenwashing Is unethical, causes confusion and distrust.
+It happens in many industries, not just across the beauty industry.
 I was duped not long ago.
 I was perusing the aisles of a prominent grocery retailer that is famous for their low-cost (but supposed high quality) own brand, and I made a hasty purchase decision.
-I was in a hurry when I walked past the baby aisle and saw an organic baby product advertised.
-It was low-cost so I purchased it, not thinking twice about it.
+While in a hurry when I walked past the baby aisle and saw an organic baby product advertised.
+It was low-cost, so I purchased it, not thinking twice about it.
 I got home, read the ingredients, and was in shock.
 Without going into further details on this blog – all I’ll say is that I was utterly disappointed, I immediately discarded the product and won’t ever be buying that brand again.

 Lesson: Do your homework prior, and audit the product before you buy it!

 Consider all the ingredients that go into a skincare product just as much as what gets left out.

 Over the last decade, there has been a shift in beauty-savvy, eco-conscious consumers searching for labels that denote health, wellbeing and ‘toxin-free’ claims.

 However, we’ve seen ‘no parabens’ ‘no sulphates’ etc. plastered everywhere – but this doesn’t mean there aren’t nasty ingredients sneakily hidden within.

 Labels such as ‘vegan’ and ‘sustainable’, ‘natural’ and ‘organic’ have popped up left right and centre.